FV0521/SQL-Projects/README.md

 Techniques: Use CREATE TABLE for a comprehensive list of columns for each song and its artists from the Excel file.
 I imported data from an Excel csv file by cicking Import from Tools, selecting BIT_DB as database name, and naming new table Spotifydata.
 I came up with my own SQL query questions after doing this

 Key Skills: Focusing on how to import an csv file into Excel for SQLite.

-Key Skills:

-Techniques:
+Inserted my own questions by my own judgement to create a variety of SQL statements

+# Final SQL Project

+Goal: The project focused on using a music store schema to gather and filter data for a music store.
+This is a comprehensive project to test my SQL skills.

+Techniques: A project that tests my skills from creating basic SQL queries using WHERE, AND, GROUP BY, and ORDER BY as well as using advanced JOIN type tables to combine tables.

+Key Skills: I created this file to demonstrate how to navigate the music store's data tables by starting out small and working my way up to more complex scenarios.

+# Outside projects of course

+#